 Uckfield man, Dan Wade says that looking after his customers has been the key to his success.
-Dan, 24, is a partner with WPA, a not for profit medical insurer, providing policies to small and medium-sized companies around Crawley and Gatwick.
-In January 2012 he was named WPA Partner of the Year and became the youngest-ever member of the award winning company's regional board of directors.
+Dan, 24, is a partner with Healthcare Practice, a not for profit medical insurer, providing policies to small and medium-sized companies around Crawley and Gatwick.
+In January 2012 he was named Healthcare Practice Partner of the Year and became the youngest-ever member of the award winning company's regional board of directors.

-"My success is largely down to my focus on customers and links with the local community," says Dan, who has been a WPA partner since September 2009.
+"My success is largely down to my focus on customers and links with the local community," says Dan, who has been a Healthcare Practice partner since September 2009.

 Investing in the Healthcare Practice meant setting up in business for himself with the support of WPA.
 Now he provides medical cover for over 1,000 local business people, ranging from self-employed sole traders to companies of all sizes including a number of large employers.